- Initiating a Registration Procedure

 Rectification of Mistakes

-If in the process of deciding upon a request for the rectification of a mistake the Registrar establishes that no mistake has been made, s/he shall issue a decision dismissing the request as unfounded.
+If in the process of deciding upon a request for the rectification of a mistake the Registrar establishes that no mistake has been made, they shall issue a decision dismissing the request as unfounded.

 Obtaining an Excerpt from the Business Entities Register